ConnorMugaasOfficial/Tailsonic-the-Fox/README.md

 This is where you will find the official **release** and **developer** versions of the game!
 Each one will be separated into their own branches.

-Unfortunately, there's not much here, as the releases are yet to be finished for the first stable build.
+As of October 10th, 2025, the first official Developer build (Release build soon to follow) of Tailsonic the Fox has officially released.

-However, I can give you some install instructions for when they **do** release!
+Here are some basic install instructions for required/recommended items.

 ### Install Instructions